simplicitesoftware/documentation/docs/documentation/misc/databases-howto.md

 ### Limitations

-- Varchars are limited to 4000, over 4000 Simplicité generates CLOBs columns (that are, thus, not indexable)
+- Varchars are limited to 4000, over 4000 Simplicit&eacute; generates CLOBs columns (that are, thus, not indexable)
 - Tables, aliases and columns names are limited to 30 caracters

 Oracle XE (express) 18c server installation